-This SIP revision demonstrates the authority of the District to implement, maintain, and enforce the requirements of the 2010 sulfur dioxide (SO2) national ambient air quality standards (NAAQS).
+This SIP revision demonstrates the authority of the District to implement, maintain, and enforce the requirements of the 2015 8-hour ozone national ambient air quality standards (NAAQS).
 It is being submitted to EPA for approval to comply with sections 110(a)(1) and 110(a)(2) of the Clean Air Act (CAA), which direct each state to develop and submit a plan that provides for the implementation, maintenance, and enforcement of each NAAQS.
 This type of SIP submission is referred to as an "infrastructure SIP."
 Each state is required to submit an infrastructure SIP within three years after promulgation of a new or revised primary or secondary NAAQS to assure that the state's federally enforceable SIP meets all applicable requirements for the new or revised NAAQS.

-1.1 The District's Infrastructure SIP for the 2010 Sulfur Dioxide NAAQS
+1.1 The District's Infrastructure SIP for the 2015 8-hour ozone NAAQS